Poeschl/docker-pixelpwnr/README.md

 to paint `images/image.png` towards the pixelflut server on your own machine.
 For more options look at [`--help`](https://github.com/timvisee/pixelpwnr#help).

+# Example

+An examle docker-compose file can be found in the `/example` folder.
+Navigate inside it and execute `docker-compose up` to start it.
+To take a look, use a vnc viewer on `localhost:5900` to see two clients pwning each other.

+As pixelflut server the [dockerized shoreline](https://github.com/Poeschl/docker-shoreline) is used.

 # Licence

 The included pixelpwnr application is under [GNU GPL-3.0](https://raw.githubusercontent.com/timvisee/pixelpwnr/master/LICENSE)